 - Profile the company’s customers and explain how the business can satisfy their needs

 - Provide financial statements including balance sheets and income statements for the past three years (if just starting, provide a projected balance sheet and income statement)

 - Prepare a personal financial statement on yourself and other principal owners of the business

 - List all collateral that could be pledged to the bank as security for the loan

-Selecting and Developing a Relationship With a Bank
+Select and Develop a Relationship With a Bank

 When business owners have trouble with banks the major problem is generally related to communication.
 It’s important that bankers are informed about the business and it’s equally important that business owners are informed about a bank’s policies and procedures.